1. MNIST Hackathon

 1. Objective 2

-Second, is performance.
-No slow-pokes allowed.
-Your inference must complete in less than 20 milliseconds.
+Second, was performance.
+No slow-pokes were allowed.
+Your inference should've completed in less than 20 milliseconds.

 2. Performance Image